ruslanrf/wpps/README.md

 ## Citation

-If you use OXPath, please cite one of the following publications (a BibTeX format):
+If you use WPPS, please cite one of the following publications (a BibTeX format):
 ```bibtex
 @inproceedings{Fayzrakhmanov2012WISE,
   author = {Fayzrakhmanov, Ruslan Rustamovich},